gwen001/autoknoxss/README.md

 The User-Agent of your browser

 ## Achtung
-Since knoss.me use Sucuri as a firewall, the script must have the same user-agent and the ip address than the browser you are connected with.
+Since knoxss.me use Sucuri as a firewall, the script must have the same user-agent and the ip address than the browser you are connected with.
 <br>

 I don't believe in license.